platformsh/platformsh-docs/docs/src/security/waf.md

 - **File upload limit**

     File upload limits are enforced by the Gateway proxy, but are configured by the application's configuration in `.platform.app.yaml` using the `max_requst_size` attribute in [`web.locations`](/configuration/app/web.md#locations).
+Note that this limit is set by default at 250MB if not set to something different.

 - **File extension restriction**